Ichneutica sulcana: Description

 George Hudson described the adults of I. sulcana as follows:

 The expansion of the wings is from 1 1/2 to 1 3/4 inches.
 The fore-wings are light ochreous with the veins white; there is a shaded, brownish, longitudinal streak near the apex, another from the end of the cell to the termen, a stronger streak from the base of the wing to near the tornus, and another along the dorsum; there is a minute black dot near the base above the middle, a slightly larger dot at about one-third, a conspicuous dot between the origins of veins 3 and 4, and a very minute dot on vein 6.
 Hind-wings dark blackish-grey, cilia paler.

 The wingspan of the adult male of this species is between 35 and 46 mm and for the female is between 42 and 48 mm.
 Specimens from the northern North Island can be smaller and have more pronounced shading on the forewing.

 I. sulcana and I. supersulcana are very similar in appearance with no reliable visible differences between the two having been discovered.
 However I. supersulcana tends to be larger and paler with less well defined longitudinal dark streaks to its forewings.
 There are distinct differences in the male abdomen and genitalia of these two species.
 As at 2019 the two species have not been discovered to share a range as I. supersulcana appears restricted to the higher altitudes of the Tararua Range and Tongariro National Park.
 I. sulcana might also be confused with I. semivittata but I. sulcana is a larger species with a much darker abdomen and hindwing, and has only 1 to 3 dots on the forewing postmedian line.

 When at rest amongst grass this species is well camouflaged.

 Distribution

 This species is endemic to New Zealand.
 I. sulcana are fairly common and are found throughout the North, South and Stewart Islands at a range of altitudes from the lowlands to the alpine zone.
 This species is said to be more common in the North Island.

 Habitat

 I. sulcana prefers to live in native grass, shrub and wetland habitats as well as in native forest.

 Behaviour

 Adults of this species are on the wing from December to May but have been recorded as on the wing in August and September in the northern parts of the North Island.
-Adults are attracted to sugar traps as well as to light.
+Adults are attracted to light and have been collected via sugar traps as well as a mercury vapour light trap.